Enter password to view case study

 Redesigning a live product with paying customers meant every change carried risk.
 We rolled out the new filters first to measure impact.

-The result: Support tickets dropped 36% in the first month.
-Users discovered features they'd never found before—without asking for help.
+The result: Support tickets dropped 36% in the first two months.
+A year later, that reduction held—users kept finding what they needed without asking for help.

 After